 Earnings include pay from railroad and non-railroad work, as well as part-time work and self-employment.
 Earnings also include pay that an employee would have earned except for failure to mark up or report for duty on time, or because he or she missed a turn in pool service or was otherwise not ready or willing to work.
-For the benefit year that begins July 2020, the amount is $1,605, which corresponds to the base year monthly compensation amount used in determining eligibility for benefits in each year.
+For the benefit year that begins July 2023, earnings of $1,755 or more in a claim period will disqualify a claim for unemployment benefits, even if there are more than 4 days of unemployment claimed.
+This amount corresponds to the base year monthly compensation amount used in determining eligibility for benefits in each year.
 Also, even if an earnings test applies on the first claim in a benefit year, this will not prevent the first claim from satisfying the waiting period in a benefit year.

 Earnings of $15 or less per day from work which is substantially less than full-time and not inconsistent with the holding of normal full-time employment may be considered subsidiary remuneration and may not prevent payment of any days in a claim.
 However, a claimant must report all full and part-time work on each claim, regardless of the amount of earnings, so the RRB can determine if the work affects benefits.

-To apply by mail, claimants must obtain an Application for Unemployment Benefits (Form UI-1) from RRB.gov, or their labor organization or railroad employer.
-The completed application should be mailed to the local RRB office as soon as possible and, in any case, must be filed within 30 days from the date the claimant became unemployed, or the first day for which he or she wishes to claim benefits.
+To apply by mail, employees must obtain an Application for Unemployment Benefits (Form UI-1) from RRB.gov, their labor organization, or railroad employer.
+The completed application should be mailed to their local RRB field office as soon as possible and must be filed within 30 days from the date the employee became unemployed, or the first day for which he or she wishes to claim benefits.
 Benefits may be lost if the application is filed late.
-Claimants who know in advance that they will be filing an unemployment application or claim late should include a signed statement explaining why they are unable to meet the required time frame.
+Employees filing a late unemployment application (or claim) should include a signed statement explaining why they cannot meet the required time frame.

 Persons can find the address of the RRB office serving their area by visiting Field Office Locator, or by calling the agency toll-free at 1-877-772-5772 and selecting the appropriate option from the automated menu.

 Only one application needs to be filed during a benefit year, even if a claimant becomes unemployed more than once.
-However, a claimant must, in such a case, request a claim form from the RRB within 30 days of the first day for which he or she wants to resume claiming benefits.
-These claims may then be filed online or by mail.
+However, in the case of multiple claim periods, a claimant must request a claim form from the RRB within 30 days of the first day for which he or she wants to resume claiming benefits.
+These claim forms may then be filed online or by mail.

 An Application for Sickness Benefits (SI-1a) can be obtained from RRB.gov, a railroad labor organization, or a railroad employer.
-Applications for sickness benefits must be submitted to the agency by mail, or by fax at 312-751-7185.
-Subsequent claims may be completed online by those with myRRB accounts.
+Applications for sickness benefits must be submitted to the agency by mail, or by fax to 713-405-2078.
+However, subsequent claims may be mailed, or completed online by employees who have established a myRRB account.

-An application including a doctor’s statement of sickness is required at the beginning of each period of continuing sickness for which benefits are claimed.
+An application including a doctor’s Statement of Sickness (SI-1b) is required at the beginning of each period of continuing sickness for which benefits are claimed.
 Claimants should make a special effort to have the doctor’s statement of sickness completed promptly since claims cannot be paid without it.

 The RRB suggests that employees keep an application for sickness benefits on hand, and that family members know where the form is kept and how to use it.
-If an employee becomes unable to work because of sickness or injury, the employee should complete the application and then have his or her doctor complete the Statement of Sickness (SI-1b).
-If a claimant receives sickness benefits for an injury or illness for which he or she is paid damages, it is important to be aware that the RRB is entitled to reimbursement of either the amount of the benefits paid for the injury or illness, or the net amount of the settlement, after deducting the claimant’s gross medical, hospital, and legal expenses, whichever is less.
+If an employee becomes unable to work because of sickness or injury, the employee should complete the application and have his or her doctor complete the attached statement of sickness.
+If a claimant receives sickness benefits for an injury or illness for which he or she is paid damages, it is important to be aware that the RRB is entitled to reimbursement of either the amount of the benefits paid for the injury or illness or the net amount of the settlement, after deducting the claimant’s gross medical, hospital, and legal expenses, whichever is less.

-If the employee is too sick to complete the application, someone else may do so.
-In such cases, a family member should also complete a Statement of Authority to Act for Employee (Form SI-10), which accompanies the statement of sickness.
+If the employee is too sick to complete the application, someone else may complete it for him or her.
+In such cases, the individual signing for the employee should also complete a Statement of Authority to Act for Employee (SI-10), which accompanies the statement of sickness.

-After completion, the forms should be mailed to the RRB’s headquarters in Chicago within 10 days from when the employee became sick or injured.
+After completion, the forms should be faxed or mailed to the RRB within 10 days from when the employee became sick or injured.
 However, applications received after 10 days but within 30 days of the first day for which an employee wishes to claim benefits are generally considered timely filed if there is a good reason for the delay.
+(Employees cannot currently file their sickness applications online.)
 Upon receipt, the RRB will process the application and determine if the employee is eligible for sickness benefits.

-After processing the application, the RRB provides biweekly claims to the qualified employee as long as he or she is eligible for benefits and remains unable to work due to illness or injury.
-Biweekly claims are made available for completion online (by those with an account at myRRB) or mailed to the claimant.
 Completed claim forms must be received at the RRB within 30 days of the last day of the claim period, or within 30 days of the date the claim form was made available online or mailed to the claimant, whichever is later.
-Benefits may be lost if an application or claim is filed late.
-Claimants who know in advance that they will be filing a sickness application or claim late should include a signed statement explaining why they are unable to meet the required time frame.
+Benefits may be lost if an application or claim form is filed late.
+Claimants filing a late sickness application or claim form should include a signed statement explaining why they were unable to meet the required time frame.

-Claimants are reminded that while claim forms for sickness benefits can be submitted online, applications must be mailed to the RRB.
-Statements of sickness may be mailed with the sickness application or faxed directly from the doctor’s office to the RRB at 312-751-7185.
-Faxes must include a cover sheet from the doctor’s office.
+Claimants are reminded that while claim forms for sickness benefits can be submitted online, applications for sickness benefits must be mailed or faxed to the RRB at 713-405-2078.
+Statements of sickness may be included with the completed sickness application, or submitted separately by mail or fax.
+Also, to prevent a delay in processing applications or claims, employees are advised against sending any sickness benefit forms to the RRB in Chicago via certified mail.

-The RRB also conducts checks with other Federal agencies and all 50 States, as well as the District of Columbia and Puerto Rico, to detect fraudulent benefit claims, and it checks with physicians to verify the accuracy of medical statements supporting sickness benefit claims.
+In addition, the RRB checks with other Federal agencies and all 50 States, as well as the District of Columbia and Puerto Rico, to detect fraudulent benefit claims, and with physicians to verify the accuracy of medical statements supporting sickness benefit claims.

-Under the RRB’s Customer Service Plan, if a claimant files an application for unemployment or sickness benefits, the RRB will release a claim form or a denial letter within 10 days of receiving his or her application.
+Under the RRB’s Customer Service Plan, if an employee files an application for unemployment or sickness benefits, the RRB will release a claim form or a denial letter within 10 days of receiving his or her application.
 If a claim for subsequent biweekly unemployment or sickness benefits is filed, the RRB will certify a payment or release a denial letter within 10 days of the date the RRB receives the claim form.
-If the claimant is entitled to benefits, his or her benefits will generally be paid within one week of that decision.
+Claimants who are entitled to benefits, will generally be paid within one week of that decision.

 Claimants who think an RRB office made the wrong decision about their benefits have the right to ask for review and to appeal.
 They will be notified of these rights each time an unfavorable decision is made on their claims.

-Railroad unemployment and sickness insurance benefits are paid by Direct Deposit.
-With Direct Deposit, benefit payments are made electronically to an employee’s bank, savings and loan, credit union or other financial institution.
-New applicants for unemployment and sickness benefits will be asked to provide information needed for Direct Deposit enrollment.
+Railroad unemployment and sickness benefits are paid by direct deposit to an employee’s bank, savings and loan, credit union, or other financial institution.
+First-time applicants for unemployment and sickness benefits will be asked to provide information needed for direct deposit enrollment.

-- 15) How can claimants get more information on their railroad unemployment or sickness claims?
+- 14) How can claimants get more information about their railroad unemployment or sickness claims?

-Claimants with myRRB accounts can log in to view their individual railroad unemployment insurance account statement.
+Claimants with myRRB accounts can use the View RUIA Account service to review their individual railroad unemployment and sickness insurance account statement.
 This statement displays the type and amount of the claimant’s last five benefit payments, the claim period for which the payments were made, and the dates that the payments were approved.
 Individuals can also confirm the RRB’s receipt of applications and claims.